2020 forced me to change

 This year alone, businesses have had to make major changes and navigate unpredictable obstacles.
 The COVID-19 pandemic brought global shutdowns, health scares, and economic crashes.
 The level of uncertainty surrounding the spread of Coronavirus led to tough decisions and a test of leadership to keep companies afloat.

-Another major event this year was the resurgence of the Black Lives Matter movement.
+Another major event this year was the Black Lives Matter protests.
 The death of George Floyd in America sparked the spread of mass protests against police brutality and racial injustices experienced by Black people.
 Millions of people around the world took to the streets to protest.
 This captured the attention of many businesses and executive leadership teams who needed to re-examine their own roles in perpetuating systemic racism in their own organisations.
 All too often we have seen companies hastily publish solidarity statements or roll out corporate ‘diversity initiatives’, when internally they’re not actually able or willing to live by them or see them through.
 This reduces these efforts to some sort of diversity box ticking exercise.

 It’s time for something new